aerogear/aerogear-unifiedpush-nodejs-client/README.md

     * `categories` Array - a list of categories as strings
     * `variants` Array - a list of variantID's as strings

+## Changes from 0.14.0 to 0.14.1

+There was a bug in the send method.
+The UPS was sending back a 202, but we were looking for a 200, therefore all promises were rejecting.
+Oops

 ## Changes from 0.13.0 to 0.14.0